| DAD'S MEMORIES as

 Saturday.
 The occasion was the annual Morgansville Picnic and the slaughter

 of fried chicken was appalling.
+"Uncle

 Billy" Morgan, by whose grace the 25th annual picnic, like those that have